RunestoneInteractive/httlads/_sources/PythonReview/python_review.rst

       - This is incorrect!

-For loops
+For Loops
 ---------

-**for loops** are used to repeat an action until a specific condition is met.
+A **for loop** is used to repeat an action until a specific condition is met.
 A common use of the for loop is to iterate over the elements of a collection as long as the collection is a sequence.

-You will often see for loops used with the ``range`` function to specify the number of times the action should be repeated as shown in the following example:
+You will often see a for loop used with the ``range`` function to specify the number of times the action should be repeated as shown in the following example:

 .. code:: python3